 Satartia is a tiny village located in the state of Mississippi.
 With a population of 38 people and just one neighborhood, Satartia is the 281st largest community in Mississippi.

-Satartia is a blue-collar town, with 55.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Satartia, you'll notice that it is more blue-collar than most other communities in America.
+55.56% of Satartia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Satartia is a village of construction workers and builders, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Satartia who work in sales jobs (11.11%), business and financial occupations (11.11%), and personal care services (7.41%).

-Satartia’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Satartia’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Compared to the rest of the country, citizens of Satartia spend much less time in their cars: on average, their commute to work is only 18.80 minutes.
 This also means that noise and pollution levels in the village are less than they would otherwise be.